Product Idea |

 Isn't it too big?

-The biggest disadvantage of the model is that it has ~2900 parts and barely fits of Lego IDEAS' limit of 3000 parts.
-However, a lot of them are functional (i.e. part of the mechanism) or used to make the framework more sturdy because the mechanism is very precise and needs good support.
+Since October 2024, the Lego IDEAS' part count limit is 5000 parts.
+This model has ~2900 parts which still could make it quiet expensive, but a lot of them are functional (i.e. part of the mechanism) or used to make the framework more sturdy because the mechanism is very precise and needs good support.

 Why would it be a good set?